-You can speak to a member of the Huntsville team today about your case free of charge.
-We can help you understand if you may qualify to receive medical care coverage, lost wages, and other benefits.
-Call (256) 666-3010 now to get started with a free, no-obligation consultation.
+You can speak to a member of our team in Alabama about your case free of charge.
+We can help you determine if you qualify for workers’ compensation benefits, including medical care coverage and lost wages.

 For a free legal consultation with a Workers’ Compensation lawyer serving Huntsville, call 800-537-8185

 How Much Is the Average Workers’ Compensation Claim Worth?